Rev 11

 gpg --verify $SOURCE_DIR/gvm-libs-$GVM_LIBS_VERSION.tar.gz.asc $SOURCE_DIR/gvm-libs-$GVM_LIBS_VERSION.tar.gz

-Make sure the output says that the signature from Greenbone Community Feed is good.
+Ensure that the output confirms the signature from the Greenbone Community Feed is valid.

 gpg: Signature made Tue 03 Aug 2021 12:11:44 PM UTC